-Depending on the services you plan to provide to your users and on how your network is set up, you'll need to answer the following questions before you install AppleShare IP.
+Depending on the services you plan to provide to your users and on the way your network is set up, you'll need to answer the following questions before you install AppleShare IP.

-- Will your clients be connecting to the AppleShare IP server via AppleTalk, TCP/IP, or both? - What types of clients are on your network-Mac OS, Windows, UNIX? - What type of physical connection (for example, Ethernet or LocalTalk) does your AppleShare IP server have to your intranet or the Internet? - What is your server's IP address, subnet mask, router address, and name server address? - Does your network have a computer that provides Domain Name System (DNS) service, or will you install this service?
-(DNS software is provided in your AppleShare IP 6.1 folder.)
+- Will your clients be connecting to the AppleShare IP server via AppleTalk, TCP/IP, or both? - What types of clients are on your network-Mac OS, Windows, UNIX®? - What type of physical connection (for example, Ethernet or LocalTalk) does your AppleShare IP server have to your intranet or the Internet? - What is your server's IP address, subnet mask, router address, and name server address? - Does your network have a computer that provides Domain Name System (DNS) service, or will you install this service?
+(DNS software is required for AppleShare IP Mail service and provided in your AppleShare IP 6.2 folder.)